 Operating Revenues.
-Operating revenues were \$34.6 million lower in the twelve months ended December 31, 2016 (the "Current Year") compared to the twelve months ended December 31, 2015 (the "Prior Year").
+Operating revenues were \$34.6 million lower in the twelve months ended December 31, 2016 compared to the twelve months ended December 31, 2015.

-Operating revenues from oil and gas operations in the U.S. Gulf of Mexico were \$30.8 million lower in the Current Year.
+Operating revenues from oil and gas operations in the U.S. Gulf of Mexico were \$30.8 million lower in 2016.
 Operating revenues from medium helicopters were \$16.8 million lower primarily due to lower utilization and lower average rates.
 Operating revenues from heavy helicopters were \$8.1 million lower primarily due to fewer helicopters on contract and lower average rates.
 Operating revenues from light twin and single engine helicopters were \$3.8 million and \$1.6 million lower, respectively, primarily due to lower utilization.
 Miscellaneous revenues were \$0.5 million lower primarily due to reduced part sales.

-Operating revenues from oil and gas operations in Alaska were \$14.0 million lower in the Current Year primarily due to lower utilization.
+Operating revenues from oil and gas operations in Alaska were \$14.0 million lower in 2016 primarily due to lower utilization.

-Operating revenues from international oil and gas operations were \$44.1 million higher in the Current Year.
+Operating revenues from international oil and gas operations were \$44.1 million higher in 2016.
 International revenues increased by \$44.2 million due to the consolidation of Aeróleo effective October 1, 2015, by \$4.9 million due to new contracts in Suriname and by \$0.9 million due to higher utilization in Colombia.
 These increases were partially offset by a decrease of \$5.9 million in Brazil primarily due to lower utilization during the period in which Aeroleo's revenues were consolidated in both years.

-Revenues from dry-leasing activities were \$27.6 million lower in the Current Year.
+Revenues from dry-leasing activities were \$27.6 million lower in 2016.
 Dry-leasing revenues decreased by \$21.4 million due to the consolidation of Aeróleo, by \$6.4 million due to contracts that ended and by \$1.5 million due to the bankruptcy of a customer.
 These decreases were partially offset by increases of \$1.0 million due to new leases and \$0.5 million due to lease return charges.

-Operating revenues from SAR activities were \$2.3 million lower in the Current Year primarily due to fewer subscribers and reduced charter activity.
+Operating revenues from SAR activities were \$2.3 million lower in 2016 primarily due to fewer subscribers and reduced charter activity.

-Operating revenues from air medical services were consistent with the Prior Year.
+Operating revenues from air medical services were consistent with 2015.
 Revenues decreased by \$0.7 million primarily due to a contract that ended in March 2015, partially offset by increases of \$0.5 million due to increased part sales and \$0.2 million due to increased flight hours.

-Operating revenues from flightseeing activities were \$1.3 million lower in the Current Year primarily due to unfavorable weather conditions which resulted in a shorter flightseeing season and increased flight cancellations.
+Operating revenues from flightseeing activities were \$1.3 million lower in 2016 primarily due to unfavorable weather conditions which resulted in a shorter flightseeing season and increased flight cancellations.

-Operating revenues from our fixed base operations ("FBO") were \$2.8 million lower in the Current Year due to the sale of the FBO on May 1, 2015.
+Operating revenues from our fixed base operations ("FBO") were \$2.8 million lower in 2016 due to the sale of the FBO on May 1, 2015.